lastunicorn/ConsoleTools/README.md

 A set of tools and "controls" for the .net Console.
 They help displaying and reading data to/from the user.

-_**Note**: Until reaching the version 1.0.0 the controls are subject to change names, parameters or types and will not ensure backwards compatibility._
+_**Note**: Until reaching the version 1.0.0 the controls may change dramatically and will not ensure backwards compatibility._

 ## Bugs and feature requests